Arricoding/viruses-for-chromebooks/README.md

 # viruses-for-chromebooks
-you can use anything here but if its for commercial use give me credit
+you can use anything here but if its for commercial use than give me credit